moayadeldin/deeptune/README.md

 DeepTune is being under active development and mainteneance with a user-friendly comprehensive documentation for easier usage.
 The documentation can be accessed [here](https://deeptune.readthedocs.io/en/latest/).

 ## Acknowledgments
-This software package was developed as part of work done at Medical Imaging Bioinformatics lab under the supervision of Jacob Levman at St. Francis Xavier Univeristy, Nova Scotia, Canada.
+This software package was developed as part of work done at Medical Imaging Bioinformatics lab under the supervision of Jacob Levman at St. Francis Xavier Univeristy (StFX), Nova Scotia, Canada.

 ## Citation